dmh247365/javascript-detailed/Callbacks/readme.md

 ![frame3-4-svg](svg/Frame3-4.svg)

 1. - As can be seen we are back in the `copyArrayAndManipulate` function.
-2. - The `condition expression` is true, ie 2 is less than 3.
+2. - The `conditional expression` is true, ie 2 is less than 3.
 3. - Also note that the variable `output` now has a populated array containing the integers 2 & 4.